Khivan campaign of 1873: The two eastern armies

 The Aralsk force set out on 11 March 1873, then Kaufmann started from Jizzakh on 23 March.
 On 13 April, Kaufmann issued new orders: both forces would turn southwest, meet at Khala-Ata about 130 miles east of the head of the delta, then march west to the Oxus.
 The new route had not been mapped, a dangerous thing in the desert.
 On 6 May, the two forces met at Khala-ata, spent time resting and digging wells, then moved out on 12 May.
 On 17 May, they moved out with what they thought was a 3-day supply of water, but by nightfall the water was gone.
 A Kazakh found a small waterhole a few miles north, and the camels were sent back to bring a new load of water.
 By this time, so many camels were weak or dying that they had to abandon most of their supplies.

 They reached the Oxus at Uch-Uchak on May 23.
 They silenced a Khivan battery at Sheik-Arik and spent three days crossing the river unopposed.
 Now on the populated side, Kaufmann announced that he would pay for any supplies, which he did, but if supplies did not appear he would take them by force.
-On June 4 he occupied the abandoned fort of Hazarasp and received a letter from the Khan offering terms and another message from Veryovkin who had just taken Kungard.
+On June 4 he occupied the abandoned fort of Hazarasp and received a letter from the Khan offering terms and another message from Veryovkin who had just taken Kungrad.
 The campaign was now almost over except for the problem of the western armies.
 (Uch-Uchak is on the Oxus about 30 miles southeast of the start of the delta.
 Hazarasp is in head of the delta 50 miles northwest of Uch-Uchak.
 30 miles west of Hazarasp is Khiva.
 Kungard is around 140 miles north-northwest of Khiva at the northwest corner of populated part of the delta, north of which there are marshes and then Lake Aral.)